project-ncl/pnc/README.md

 The container tests can also be run against postgresql by activating the `container-tests` profile, and the `production` profile.

     mvn install -Pproduction,container-tests

-### UI Module Compilation Errors

-Due to the need to integrate a modern frontend workflow into a maven project there can occasionally be some complications in a build.
-Some data is cached by the UI that is not completely cleaned by running `mvn clean`.
-In case of strange build failures with the UI module please try running: `mvn clean -Dfrontend.clean.force` and this will completely clean out all data.
-NOTE: with this profile enabled build times will increase by a few minutes as the ui build system will have to retrieve a large amount of previously cached data.

 ## Configuration